spryker/spryker-docs/docs/pbc/all/offer-management/202212.0/marketplace/render-merchant-product-offers-on-the-storefront.md

 template: howto-guide-template
 ---

-This document explains how to render the merchant product offers on the Storefront.
+This document explains how to render merchant product offers on the Storefront.

 ## Prerequisites